yujiym/ethpresso/README.md

 ## EthPRESSO

 EthPRESSO is messaging/notification layer for evm-address.
-Initial release is a Chrome extension works with metamask.
+Initial release is a chrome extension works with metamask.

 <img src="./assets/image.jpg" alt="ethpresso demo" width="400"/>

+- Auth with browser injected wallet (Metamsk)
+- Message like telegram using evm-address
+- Notification when updates
+- Group messaging with multisig-wallet

 ### Problem it is solving